devonfw-forge/devon4flutter-non-bloc-arch/pages/400-Conventions.md

 *Figure 28: Possible Project Directory Structure*

 I would also recommend splitting up the UI directory into pages and widgets.
 This way you have the highest level of your interface in one place.
-Suri combines the repository and data directory into one, this also a perfectly valid option.
+Suri combines the repository- and data-directory into one, this also a perfectly valid option.

 <p align="right"><a href="https://github.com/Fasust/flutter-guide/wiki/500-Conclusion">Next Chapter: Conclusion ></a></p>
 <p align="center"><a href="#">Back to Top</a></center></p>